-where $Z = [1+{\rm Re}\,\Pi^\prime(m^2)]^{-1}$ is the analogue of the field renormalization constant that would be necessary if the particle were an asymptotic state.
+where the prime denotes differentiation and where $Z = [1+{\rm Re}\,\Pi^\prime(m^2)]^{-1}$ is the analogue of the field renormalization constant that would be necessary if the particle were an asymptotic state.

-The leading term in Eq.~(\ref{mG}), $m\Gamma={\rm Im}\,\Pi(m^2)$, is the familiar leading-order expression for the decay rate.
+The leading term in Eq.~(\ref{mG}), $m\Gamma={\rm Im}\,\Pi(m^2)$, is the familiar leading-order expression for the decay rate, via the optical theorem (see Sec.~3.6 of Ref.~\cite{Weinberg}).
 That expression is usually derived by treating the decaying particle as an asymptotic state, which is clearly an approximation valid only for $\Gamma \ll m$.
 The exact expression, without any approximations, is given by Eq.~(\ref{width}).